jordancormack/jordancormack.github.io/_posts/2020-07-05-largeformat.md

 <img src="/images/large_format/position_only_res.jpg" alt="overview" class="inline">

-Photoshop has an option to blend the images and correct for vignetting, which does a good job at eliminating the visible image edges.
+Photoshop has an option to blend the images and correct for vignetting, which does a good job at eliminating the visible individual image edges.
+The resolution of this image is 16507x6906 (approximately 114 megapixels).

 <img src="/images/large_format/blended_res.jpg" alt="overview" class="inline">

+The above test images are only taken from a small section of the overal large format lens projection.
+More will be posted soon with an even larger field of view and resolution.